Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 We do three per month,

-including many episodes
+including many episodes about, you know, different reports.

-and we do games
+And we do games,

-and we do a Brendan Fraser appreciation podcast
+and we do a Brendan Fraser,

-and it's just a lot of fun.
+and it's just a lot of fun

-And you better believe we appreciate him.
+and you better believe we appreciate him

-That's what we found as the season's worn on.
+as the season's worn on

-And another thing you can do, if you like,
+you can do if you like

-is join the Sydney
+is join the Sydney-Schenberg level

-and you get to give us
+and you get to give us a factor quote

-or a question
+or a question that way

-has a little jingle
+this section actually has a little jingle

-something like this
+I think you go something like this

 fact quote or question

-he always remembers
+do you always remembers

-the ding
+the da-da-ding

-so if you want to
+so if you want to get a

-you sign up there
+involved in this you sign up there on the Sydney

-you give us a fact
+Schenberg level you give us a factor quote

-or a question
+or a question and then

-You also get to give yourself a title.
+get to give yourself a title

-First up this week is Jacoby Austin DeAngel.
+first up this week is

-That was as close as I could get.
+I think that is as close as I could get

-Jacoby has given himself the title of writer, director and producer of the Dugon movie.
+of writer director and producer of the

 Let's see if it's similar this time.

-Jacoby has given us a brag.
+Jacoby is given us a brag.

-So, it's called Fact Quote or Question, but now you can also give us brags or suggestions.
+but now you can also give us brags or suggestions.

-Are there any other ones?
+Are there any other ones I forget?

 They're the main ones.